 Our last Municipal Planning Strategy (MPS) review was completed in 2008 with a strong focus on sustainability.
-Since that time a number of amendments have been made; however, Council has also identified a number of challenges with the document and on January 13, 2015 Town Council voted to review and update the MPS and its enabling bylaws (the Land Use Bylaw and Subdivision Bylaw).
-The current MPS and the current Land Use Bylaw are both available online.
+Since that time a number of amendments have been made; however, Council has also identified a number of challenges with the document and on January 13th, 2015 the Town Council voted to review the MPS and its enabling by-laws ( Land Use By-law and Subdivision By-law).
+The current MPS is also available online.

-Section D includes what the project team heard during the planning week events in September 2015, including the the Housing Forum, workshops for the Planning Advisory Committee, Councillors, and stakeholders from key community organisations, consultation with Acadia students, the public IGNITE!
+Section D includes what the project team heard during the planning week events in September 2015.
+The events included the the Housing Forum, workshops for the Planning Advisory Committee, Councillors, and stakeholders from key community organisations, a consultation with Acadia students, the public IGNITE!
 Presentations and the CREATE public workshop.
-Detailed summaries of the break out tables from the CREATE workshop are also included.
+Detailed summaries of the break-out tables from the CREATE workshop are also included in this section.

 14 policy themes emerged as community priorities during the September events.
 These are described in Appendix D of the What We Heard Report.
 Read about the Emerging Policy Themes.

-FOTENN also supplied Town of Wolfville Staff with a memo on Boarding, Lodging & Rooming Houses in conjunction with their delivery of the What We Heard Report, which can be viewed here.
+FOTENN also supplied Town Staff with a memo on Boarding, Lodging & Rooming Houses in conjunction with their delivery of the What We Heard Report, which can be viewed here.

 Other Supporting Documents